Courses for 5th and 6th Graders

 Action, Adventure, Games, and Glory

-Instructor: Alexis Lanham
+Presenter: Alexis Lanham

 This dynamic course focuses on games that are more than just fun.
 Activities could range from discovering how to work your way through a human-sized maze to, literally, supporting your group members in order to solve puzzles you can’t crack alone!
 Discover not only how to work with others, but also how to be a leader amongst their peers.
 You’ll walk away from these sessions knowing anything is possible!
 Be challenged mentally and physically.
 This course is accessible to all activity levels; there will be ways for anyone and everyone to participate!

 Participants: Please wear closed-toe shoes, comfortable clothing you can move about in, and outerwear appropriate for the weather, as some sessions may be held outdoors.

 Presenter: Phil Schapker

 Learn strategies to dramatically improve your chess game!
 This class will introduce students to a broad spectrum of topics in advanced chess theory, from general opening, middle, and endgame strategies to more specific lessons in pawn structure and tactics for attacking the opponent’s king.
 Lectures will include examples and discussions of some of the most famous chess games.
 Students will have ample opportunities to play and practice their new skills and learn to record their games for later review.